-Anyone can set up their Bitcoin address rapidly and there are no fees to be paid and no questions asked.
-One of the other advantages of this currency is that it is virtually anonymous, with users being able to hold several Bitcoin addresses which have no link to any personal identification information such as addresses or names.
-That said, the currency is transparent in the sense that details of all Bitcoin transactions are held in the Blockchain, however there is no way of matching a person’s identity to their account.
+Anyone can set up their Bitcoin address rapidly, and there are no fees to be paid and no questions asked.
+One of the other advantages of this currency is that it is virtually anonymous, with users being able to hold several Bitcoin addresses that have no link to any personal identification information such as physical addresses or names.
+That said, the currency is transparent in the sense that details of all Bitcoin transactions are held in the Blockchain, but there is no way of matching a person’s identity to their account.
 Bitcoin attracts only very small transaction fees and is very fast, making transactions virtually instant.
 The value of the Bitcoin varies hugely from day to day, but the current value of 1 USD to BTC is around $614.

-Information About the US Dollar
+Information about the US Dollar

-Which Factors Affect the Price of Bitcoins?
+What Factors Affect the Price of Bitcoins?

-- Supply and Demand – only 21 million Bitcoins are permitted to be produced with around half that number being in current circulation.
-Bitcoin is subject to cycles of high public interest in the currency and when demand is high, the price of the Bitcoin dramatically increases.
+- Supply and demand – Only 21 million Bitcoins are permitted to be produced, with around half that number being in current circulation.
+Bitcoin is subject to cycles of high public interest in the currency, and when demand is high, the price of the Bitcoin dramatically increases.

-- Market manipulation.
+- Market manipulation

-- Government bans or regulation of Bitcoin currency – when a nation bans the use of Bitcoin currency, the value of the cryptocurrency will decrease.
+- Government bans or regulation of Bitcoin currency – When a nation bans the use of Bitcoin currency, the value of the cryptocurrency will decrease.